Denoising Diffusion Models for Anomaly Localization in Medical Images: Types of Supervision for Diffusion-based Anomaly Localization

-In MedSegDiff \cite{wu2024medsegdiff}, conditioning is achieved using attention modules combined with a feature frequency parser.
-MedSegDiff-V2 \cite{wu2024medsegdiffv2} extends this by introducing a spectrum-space transformer to learn interactions between semantic features and diffusion noise in the frequency domain, outperforming previous diffusion-based methods.
-DermoSegDiff \cite{bozorgpour2023dermosegdiff} leverages diffusion-based segmentation for skin lesions.
-To improve performance across diverse skin tones and malignancy conditions with limited data, \cite{carrion2023fedd} propose a diffusion-based feature extractor followed by a multilayer perceptron for pixel-wise segmentation.\\
+In MedSegDiff \citep{wu2024medsegdiff}, conditioning is achieved using attention modules combined with a feature frequency parser.
+MedSegDiff-V2 \citep{wu2024medsegdiffv2} extends this by introducing a spectrum-space transformer to learn interactions between semantic features and diffusion noise in the frequency domain, outperforming previous diffusion-based methods.
+DermoSegDiff \citep{bozorgpour2023dermosegdiff} leverages diffusion-based segmentation for skin lesions.
+To improve performance across diverse skin tones and malignancy conditions with limited data, \cite{carrion2023fedd} propose a diffusion-based feature extractor followed by a multilayer perceptron for pixel-wise segmentation. \cite{zhang2024diffboost} introduces a text- and edge-guided diffusion model that generates diverse, anatomically meaningful synthetic medical images to significantly enhance segmentation performance across multiple imaging modalities. \cite{tan2023diffss} introduces \textit{DifFSS} a novel few‑shot semantic segmentation paradigm by leveraging diffusion models to generate diverse, intra‑class auxiliary support images conditioned on support masks, scribbles, or boundary maps, thereby enriching support diversity and significantly improving segmentation performance without altering the underlying segmentation network. \\

-\textbf{Ensembling.} A key advantage of DDPM-based segmentation is its probabilistic nature, allowing for the sampling of multiple segmentation masks $\hat{l}$ for each input image $i$, resulting in an ensemble of segmentation masks $\{\hat{l}_1, ... \hat{l}_n\}$\cite{amit2021segdiff,wolleb2022segdiff}.
+\paragraph{Ensembling} A key advantage of DDPM-based segmentation is its probabilistic nature, allowing for the sampling of multiple segmentation masks $\hat{l}$ for each input image $i$, resulting in an ensemble of segmentation masks $\{\hat{l}_1, ... \hat{l}_n\}$ \citep{amit2021segdiff,wolleb2022segdiff}.
 The pixel-wise variance map of this ensemble highlights image areas where the model predictions are not consistent, serving for model interpretability.
-This model uncertainty aligns with the variability between human experts, as explored in \cite{rahman2023ambiguous,amit2023annotator}.
-The role of uncertainty in diffusion-based segmentation is further explored in \cite{zbinden2023stochastic}, where a categorical diffusion model generates multiple label maps accounting for aleatoric uncertainty from divergent ground truth annotations. \\
+This model uncertainty aligns with the variability between human experts, as explored in \citep{rahman2023ambiguous,amit2023annotator}.
+The role of uncertainty in diffusion-based segmentation is further explored in \cite{zbinden2023stochastic}, where a categorical diffusion model generates multiple label maps accounting for aleatoric uncertainty, i.e., uncertainty originating from inherent randomness or noise in a dataset \citep{hullermeier2021aleatoric}, from divergent ground truth annotations. \\